The Bug That Took A Year To Fix

 The team that I was on, if I remember it right, had a service called

-OrderPartnerWorker, that received messages over SQS on AWS.
+OrderPartnerWorker, that received messages over SNS and SQS on AWS.
 The affected message was called something like

 OrderAccepted, and it contained an order id for the new order.
 We processed it, eventually forwarding it to the correct third party.

 Sometimes, around once per week, this failed.
 The team sending the message insisted that all was well at their end.
 We didn’t have much to go on, so simply had to add logging around the